What is research@AEMC?

 In partnership with the Rozetta Institute, we offer opportunities for postgraduate students to engage with our work, providing a platform for emerging talents to contribute to research that shapes our policy work.

-If any of these workstreams sound interesting to you, we invite you to engage with us around our six research priorities, which are the cornerstones of our forward-thinking projects.
+If any of these workstreams sound interesting to you, we invite you to engage with us around our eight research interests, which inform our forward-thinking projects.

 - Future of wholesale electricity markets

-- Bidding behaviours of fuel-constrained, zero marginal cost resources (such as batteries) and impacts on price formation
+- How does bidding behaviour of fuel-constrained, zero marginal cost resources (such as batteries) influence price formation and the form of the market price settings

 - Climate change adaptation, valuing resilience and planning under uncertainty

-- The future role of networks in a high CER world
+- The future roles of transmission and distribution electricity networks in a high CER world

 - The future of gas

-- Low carbon gas alternatives and Australia’s green industrial future
+- What role could low-carbon gas alternatives play in supporting Australia’s green industrial future?

-- How price elastic is the operation of various CER devices, and what factors influence consumer price elasticity?
+- How price elastic is the operation of various CER devices including EV charging, and what factors influence consumer price elasticity – over the short- vs long-term?

 - Behavioural insights and nudges

-- Are there decision-making biases among consumers, market participants and investors that we need to account for in policy design?
+- Are there decision-making biases and heuristics among consumers, market participants and investors that we need to account for in policy design?

 Get involved